 "Cryptocurrencies – particularly the Bitcoin system – have long posed an 'existential risk' to the payment networks.
 By their design, systems like bitcoin are intended to make centrally-controlled payments systems like Visa and Mastercard obsolete," Ellis said.

 Michael Sonnenshein, managing director at digital currencies investment firm Grayscale Investments, said Visa's support for cryptocurrencies will lead to more mainstream adoption, but the performance of cryptocurrencies in 2020 comes from many factors, including the store of value and commodity investment case accelerating parallel to the payments sector interest.

 "The investor class is more interested than ever, and you're seeing influential figures like Paul Tudor Jones and Stanley Druckenmiller saying they have exposure to bitcoin," he said.

 One of the biggest bitcoin backers of all, former Goldman Sachs partner and current CEO of cryptocurrency investment firm Galaxy Digital Michael Novogratz, told CNBC this week that bitcoin can rise to $60,000 next year.
 The digital currency was trading between $18,000 and $19,000 on Friday.
 Bitcoin's all-time high in 2017 was just under $20,000.

-BlackRock chief investment officer of fixed income Rick Rieder told CNBC on Friday that and could rival gold as a primary "store of value."
+BlackRock chief investment officer of fixed income Rick Rieder told CNBC on Friday that

 "Bitcoin has proven itself to be a resilient investment during times of economic crisis.
 From Brexit to the US/China trade war and now through the Covid-19 pandemic and trillions in money printing we've seen from the Federal Reserve and other central banks," Sonnenshein said.